mattmeisinger/node-modern-app/README.md

 # Rest Client

-You'll need to create a file named 'aws.credentials.json' in the same directory as where you're executing this script.
+You'll need to create a file named 'aws.credentials.json' in the same directory as where you're executing the restClient.js script.

 The format of the file should be the following: